#This is part of the source code for the Paineira Graphical User Interface - Iguape

 Split PseudoVoigt function, a linear combination of two PseudoVoigt functions.

-amp1 (float): Peak amplitude for the first peak.
+:param amp1: Peak amplitude for the first peak

 Notes